• Skip to primary navigation

 Instructions

-• Allow these little chocolate yogurt bites to freeze at least 2 hours, if your kids can wait that long.
-Bring a few of the little treats out on a dish and leave them alone at room temperature for 5-10 minutes, just so that the inside yogurt is creamy and delicious.
+• To Enjoy: Bring a few of the little treats out on a dish and leave them alone at room temperature for 5-10 minutes, just so that the inside yogurt is creamy and delicious.

 Nutrition